 Repeat the prayer over and over again.
 Try this repetitive prayer for five minutes at first.
 The point of the “Jesus prayer” is that repeating the words over and over again requires just a little mental effort to prevent your brain from wandering off, but at the same time it creates an opening in your brain to experience God’s Presence speaking to you.

-Walking Thanksgiving Prayer
+Walking Gratitude Prayer

 Go for a walk and watch keenly for things to give God thanks for.